sherado99/x402-SDS/README.md

 Automatically populate directories and databases with verified, real-time data of paid AI services.

 **Automation Engineers**
-Use SDS as a discovery component in workflows built with n8n, Make, Zapier, or custom applications to automatically fund and consume AI APIs.
+Use DFS as a discovery component in workflows built with n8n, Make, Zapier, or custom applications to automatically fund and consume AI APIs.

-### 📣 Why SDS Matters
+### 📣 Why DFS Matters
 Discovering X402 endpoints manually is a tedious and highly technical process.
 To find a single API's price, a developer usually has to:
 1. Search for hidden `.well-known` files or query third-party directories.
 2. Manually send HTTP requests to trigger a `402 Payment Required` error.
 3. Intercept the HTTP headers and manually decode Base64 strings just to read the price and wallet address.

-SDS automates this entire pipeline in seconds.
+DFS automates this entire pipeline in seconds.

-You simply provide a domain (e.g., `stech-api.sheradogilang.workers.dev`), and SDS will intelligently harvest the paths, probe the endpoints, decode the Base64 headers, and hand you a clean, professional PDF report containing the exact price, asset (e.g., USDC), and wallet address for every API on that domain.
+You simply provide a domain (e.g., `stech-api.sheradogilang.workers.dev`), and DFS will intelligently harvest the paths, probe the endpoints, decode the Base64 headers, and hand you a clean, professional PDF report containing the exact price, asset (e.g., USDC), and wallet address for every API on that domain.

 ### ⚙️ Two Ways to Use SDS
 | As a Standalone Tool | As a Workflow Component |